microsoft/vscode-docs/docs/setup/mac.md

 * [User Interface](/docs/getstarted/userinterface.md) - A quick orientation around VS Code.
 * [User/Workspace Settings](/docs/getstarted/settings.md) - Learn how to configure VS Code to your preferences settings.

 ## Common Questions

-### Mono and El Capitan
+**Q. Mono and El Capitan**

-Mono stopped working in Visual Studio Code after I installed OS X 10.11 El Capitan Public Beta.
+**A:** Mono stopped working in Visual Studio Code after I installed OS X 10.11 El Capitan Public Beta.
 What do I do?

 Run these commands: